 Over the night of August 12th, into the 13th.,we have the maximum of perhaps the greatest ‘shower’ of shooting stars in the whole year; ‘The Tears of St Lawrence’,

-right time, and for the nights just before and immediately after the night of 12th/13th may see occasional outbursts, and almost always, long hours of gracefully streaking meteors.
+time, and for the nights just before and immediately after the night of 12th/13th may see occasional outbursts, and almost always, long hours of gracefully streaking meteors.

-and poetic name “the Tears of St Lawrence” originated following the martyrdom of that saint on August 10th in the year 258 AD, in Rome.
-The early Christian Church was being persecuted at the time, by order of the Emperor Valerian, and its leaders
+poetic name “the Tears of St Lawrence” originated following the martyrdom of that saint on August 10th in the year 258 AD, in Rome.
+The early Christian Church was being persecuted at the time, by order of the Emperor Valerian, and its leaders arrested

-arrested and put to death.
+and put to death.
 The churches were looted for their treasures to fill the emperor’s coffers to pay his soldiers.
 Lawrence was a Christian deacon in one of Rome’s churches, and was arrested.
-The Prefect ordered him to go back to his church
+The Prefect ordered him to go back to his church for

-for the valuables and to return with them straight away.
+the valuables and to return with them straight away.
 Lawrence however, gathered together the poor people of his ‘parish’ and brought them to the prefect saying, “These people are what the Church values most!”.
 Obviously, the Prefect

 was not amused, and ordered that Lawrence should be burned to death on a gridiron.
 After he had been martyred in this rather barbaric way, his followers saw the Perseid shooting stars during the following nights.
 They believed them to be from Lawrence, who